 Our work to become more fully ourselves includes healing the personal and collective harms engendered by exploitative systems and power imbalances.
 These conditions foster relationships within ourselves and with others that are based in rigid thinking (“it’s either this or that”), dominance (“I’m either winning or losing”), shame (“I would be rejected if people saw who I really am”), and isolation (“I have to do it all by myself”).

-My responsibility is to strive to understand your experience, recognize the oppressive factors that are harming you, and help you identify the right actions for you to take.
-I must also be accountable when I enact oppressive dynamics.
+My responsibility is to understand your experience, recognize the oppressive factors that are harming you, and help you identify the right actions for you to take.
+I must also be accountable when I cause harm with the power of my position in our relationship.
 It is my job to be trustworthy, but yours to decide whether to trust.
-Regardless, we can good work together.

-I prefer the term “liberation” because it centers what is desired rather than what is resisted.
+I prefer the term “liberation” because it centers what we seek rather than what we resist.
 Liberation is a process of creating ourselves and our communities from our own values and beliefs, rather than defining ourselves by what we oppose.
 It is not important that you embrace my values or become a different kind of person, what matters is that you feel you have more options and may freely choose the person you are.

 Western psychology has a history and continuing reality of legitimizing oppression, yet I believe psychotherapy offers tools and concepts that support liberation.
 Thus I strive to be transparent with you around issues of diagnosis, insurance, and hospitalization should they arise.
 A portion of the income I receive from this work goes toward larger liberatory projects such as the prison abolitionist group Critical Resistance and to Real Rent Duwamish.